• Architecture

 • Website

-• Twitter
+• Facebook

 Listening to her grandmother weaving nighttime tales to penning down her own thoughts, Priya developed a penchant for stories and their origin early in her childhood.
-Soon she began getting lost in the world of paintings and books.
-After her master's in literature, she started writing copiously on diverse topics including architecture, interior design trends, environment, and climate change while learning the ropes of copyediting.
+After her master's in literature, she started writing copiously on diverse topics including architecture, interior design trends, and home improvement while learning the ropes of copyediting.
+For the past couple of years, she has been crafting DIYs for Homecrux.
 Reading novels, painting, and baking are her favorites on her long list of hobbies.
-She also loves to travel, meet new people, learn about different cultures, and listen to stories.
+She also loves to eat, travel, meet new people, learn about different cultures, and listen to stories.

 Related Posts